Gage-BCCA/Gage-BCCA/README.md

 of the largest paper manufacturing companies in the world.
 I have around 5 years of IT sysadmin experience, where I held the CompTIA Triad (A+, Net+, Sec+).
 The CISSP title is coming soon and I'm plastering it everywhere afterward.

+I want to position myself as a software engineer that focuses on security in both Web Applications and binaries/scripts that run on the underlying operating systems.
+I'm on the blue team, and I want to be an expert in detecting and stop bad actors.
+I love a good arms race.

 ## 📘Education
 I'm always in the market to learn something.